NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

 .. note::
    This step is required if you are using ``Lmod`` modules for managing the software stack.
 Lmod is installed across all Level 1 and Level 2 systems and in the containers provided.
 If ``LMod`` is not desired or used, the user can skip ahead to :numref:`Step %s <NonConHPCBuild>`.

-Run from the top directory:
+After preparing the system configuration in ``./config/config_<platform>.sh``, run the following command from the top directory:

    .. code-block:: console